Epigenetics & cancer simplified

 Traditionally we treat cancer using chemotherapy to eliminate the cancer cell population while keeping as many normal cells as possible.
 That is, we try and take the bad drivers off the road.
 Chemotherapy typically aims to permanently damage the DNA of cancer cells and cause widespread death of these cells.
 However, usually a small number of cancer cells evade the effects of chemotherapy, and these persistent cancer cells are often more aggressive and go on to eventually cause cancer recurrence.
 This in part explains why chemotherapy loses its effectiveness over time.

 Epigenetics refers to a mechanism that reversibly influences gene (DNA) expression without altering DNA sequences, and thus offers a way to “reprogram” cancer cells back towards a normal cell type.
-Or using our traffic analogy, epigenetics seeks to re-educate cancer cells to once again follow the road rules.
+Or using our traffic analogy, epigenetics seeks to re-educate cancer cells to follow the road rules once again.

 As such epigenetic treatment could be used during and after chemotherapy to treat the persisting cancer cells and hopefully extend the duration of cancer remission and improve cancer patient survival.
 Epigenetic treatment could also be used prior to chemotherapy to re-educate cancer cells to minimise the number of aggressive cells requiring further intervention.